-- Isaiah 19 After the second coming, the remnant of Egypt comes to the millennial temple to "worship with sacrifice and offering" - Jeremiah 33:14-18 After Jesus' second coming, burnt offerings and grain offerings and sacrifices will be given at Ezekiel's millennial temple. - Isaiah 66:15-21 When Jesus returns at the second coming, He will choose some of the mortal unraptured remnant of Israel to be "priests" and "Levites" serving in Ezekiel's millennial temple, just as in the book of Ezekiel. - Note: Ezekiel's millennial temple is often discarded by Bible interpreters as nothing but a symbolic fairy tale which will never really exist.
+- Isaiah 19 After the second coming, the remnant of Egypt comes to the millennial temple to "worship with sacrifice and offering" - Jeremiah 33:14-18 After Jesus' second coming, burnt offerings and grain offerings and sacrifices will be given at Ezekiel's millennial temple. - Isaiah 66:15-21 When Jesus returns at the second coming, He will choose some of the mortal unraptured remnant of Israel to be "priests" and "Levites" serving in Ezekiel's millennial temple, just as in the book of Ezekiel. - Note: Ezekiel's millennial temple is often understood by Bible interpreters as a purely symbolic construct which will never really exist.
 This is frequently due to the fact that the theology of an ongoing sacrificial system and temple does not seem to fit the mainstream of Christian theology.
 In some sense, this is correct.
 The New Testament makes it clear that those who have become immortal, perfected, resurrected, and raptured Christians no longer need to make sacrifices.
 End times prophecy throughout the Bible in numerous places though describes a class of mortal, imperfect people who survive through the tribulation and the second coming.
 Then they go on to live, die, sin, bear offspring, and repopulate the earth during the millennium.
 Some of them even take part in a rebellion against God at the end of the millennium in Revelation 20.
 It is very likely only this unraptured, unperfected, mortal remnant which is also seen in scripture numerous times, having to participate in the ongoing sacrificial system of Ezekiel's millennial temple.
 It is very likely this unraptured, unperfected, mortal remnant that must be ruled with Jesus' "rod of iron" during the millennium.
 A careful analysis of Ezekiel's millennial temple shows that numerous items in the Old Testament sacrificial system are eliminated in Ezekiel's millennial temple system.
 These are just the items that Jesus has fulfilled.
 Just a few examples may be: the ark of the covenant, the temple veil, the evening sacrifice of the continual morning and evening regular sacrifice, the day of atonement, and the human high priest.
 This demonstrates that Ezekiel's millennial temple is not a disjointed violation of Christian theology.
 It is a well thought out continuation of God's plan for the redemption of sinful mankind, even of those who survive through the tribulation as sinful mortals.
-Degrading Ezekiel's millennial temple down to a symbolic fairy tale also creates a severe conundrum for interpreters who do so.
-If they completely de-literalize Ezekiel's millennial temple, they must also de-literalize all of the related numerous passages throughout the Bible that I have just shown which repeat all the things described in Ezekiel's millennial temple system.
-So a consistent de-literalization of Ezekiel's millennial temple and all the numerous related passages would make the rest of end times prophecy crumble like a house of cards into a totally meaningless symbolic black hole which would have no real literal results with any practical worth to anyone.
-I've shown ample scriptural evidence above to demonstrate the temple/tabernacle parallelism between the second coming and the Old Testament tabernacle inauguration.
+Interpreting Ezekiel's millennial temple to be purely non-literal symbolism also creates a conundrum for interpreters who do so.
+If Ezekiel's millennial temple is completely de-literalized, all of the tightly related numerous passages which share the same content must also be completely de-literalized.
+These tightly related passages are just the ones throughout the Bible that I have just shown which repeat many of the things described in Ezekiel's millennial temple system.
+So a consistent de-literalization of Ezekiel's millennial temple and all the numerous related passages would make much of the rest of end times prophecy crumble like a house of cards into an almost meaningless symbolic black hole which would have no real literal results with practical worth to God's people.
+At this point, I believe I've shown ample scriptural evidence above to demonstrate the temple/tabernacle parallelism between the second coming and the Old Testament tabernacle inauguration.